top of page

 Meetings

-The STEMinists meet every Wednesday afterschool in the engineering classroom, supervised by Mrs. Jain.
-We also conduct lunch meetings as needed.
+The STEMinists meet every other Thursday afterschool in the engineering classroom, supervised by Mrs. Templeton.
+We also conduct lunch meetings and after school Zoom meetings as needed.
 During these meetings, our project managers create agendas and assign the team individual tasks that need to be finished before a certain deadline.

 team events/evidence

-We had a total of 2 in-person events and conducted a podcast.
-College Park Holiday Card making and Cadence Park Space Day were our two in-person events.
+We had a total of 3 in-person events and published a newsletter.
+Cadence Park Astronomy Night, Irvine High Wellness Wednesday, and College Park Spring Carnival were our three in-person events.

-We also collaborated with Cadence Park's Dads Club and PTSA to make our second year at Space Day very special.
-We taught students about our place in the universe through solar system bracelets and inspired a feeling of awe by helping them design and build paper straw rockets.
-At these events, we were able to impact and teach 150+ students about generating more participation in STEM fields by promoting the involvement of marginalized populations in STEM areas and breaking the myth that STEM pathways are too difficult.
+We also collaborated with College Park to participate in their first annual Spring Carnival.
+We ignited awe and amazement with chemistry through DIY lava lamps and soaring enthusiasm by making straw rockets.
+At these events, we were able to impact and teach 200+ students about generating more participation in STEM fields by promoting the involvement of marginalized populations in STEM areas and breaking the myth that STEM pathways are too difficult.

 This year, the STEMinists focused on providing opportunities for younger generations to "get their hands dirty" and get into STEM.
-To this end, we were able to successfully conduct two events, one at College Park and one at Cadence Park that brought STEM activities to the younger generation.
-At College Park, 50+ students participated in our holiday card activity—a clever activity combining the holiday spirit with circuitry.
-The students enjoyed this lunchtime activity, and we were appreciated by the College Park Elementary School principal.
-At Cadence Park, for their annual "Space Day", we interacted with 100+ students to bring solar system bracelets and paper rocket building for their outdoor campout.
-We were also able to record two podcast episodes with an established industry professional in mechanical engineering and with an alumni from our school in college, pursuing civil engineering.
+To this end, we were able to successfully conduct three events, one at College Park and one at Cadence Park that brought STEM activities to the younger generation, as well as our Wellness Wednesday event that showcased the diversity in STEM to teens and young adults.
+At Cadence Park, over 100+ students participated in our solar system bracelets—a creative outlet for students to learn about the universe and design their own galaxies through the variety of beads.
+The students enjoyed this activity, and we were appreciated by the Cadence Park PTA.
+At College Park, for their Spring Carnival, we interacted with 100+ students to bring DIY lava lamps and straw rocket building for their Spring Carnival.
+We were also able to issue multiple newsletters highlighting recent, overlooked news in regards to women in STEM.
+Through our newsletters, we told forgotten stories and emphasized how worth the hard work and dedication is in achieving a lifelong dream.
+We hope that through our various projects, we inspire others to take risks and pursue their own dreams in STEM.

 In the short-term, we hope to see more students of underrepresented backgrounds take up the STEM elective pathways we have at our school (Project Lead the Way, computer science, web design) and join STEM extracurriculars such as StellarXplorers and First Robotics.